 So without further delay, I wanted to examine one classic example out of a pile of examples I could discuss, of how misandry, radical feminism and sensationalism in the media distorts information and openly discriminates against men.
 In July this year (2012), The Telegraph and a number of other newspapers published stories that research had now found that women were smarter than men.
 The research they were referring to was a recent study conducted on IQ and gender by Professor James Flynn of the University of Otago.
 Professor Flynn assessed the intelligence quotient (or IQ) of 500 men and 500 women between the ages of 14 and 18 in several modern countries (including Australia, New Zealand, White South Africa, Estonia and Argentina).
 He used standardised samples to represent as closely as possible the diversity of the general population of each country.
 Intelligence was evaluated using the Raven's Progressive Matrices Test.
 This is widely considered in the scientific community, to be our best psychometric instrument of measuring intelligence.

-What he found was that in Australia men scored 0.5 IQ points higher than women and in the four other countries women scored between 0.5 and 1.5 IQ points higher than men.
+What he found was that in Australia men scored 0.5 IQ points higher than women and in the four other countries women scored between 0.5 and 1.5 IQ points higher than men, in terms of the average of general intelligence.
 He explained in presenting his research at Cambridge, that the slightly higher recorded IQ of women in the other four countries, was likely to be due to differences in how focused each gender was in the testing room.
-He later went on to discuss how girls often in school (remember people in the samples were aged between 14 and 18) were more focused than boys and how this was also seen during testing.
+He later went on to discuss how girls often in school (remember people in the samples Flynn studied were aged between 14 and 18) were more focused than boys and how this was also seen during testing.
 Thus he concluded that temperamental differences, rather than differences in intelligence, caused the almost non-existent gender difference in IQ.
 Specifically, differences in the characterlogical trait of focus rather than cognitive factors was at play.

 He further went on to describe how two thirds of the students in his classes were women and two thirds of the late essays were from men.
 Put simply, men do not apply themselves to the same extent women do in the academic environment in modern times.
 In my opinion as a generation Y male, the classroom environment, curriculum, lack of male role models, culture and socialisation, a self-fulfilling prophecy and the one option male vs the multi-option female in modernity, are the major causes of this motivational gap in education.